CubeBerry/CubeEngine/README.md

 ![Static Badge](https://img.shields.io/badge/platform-Windows-brightgreen)
 ![Static Badge](https://img.shields.io/badge/license-MIT-brightgreen)

-CubeEngine is a hobby project rendering engine.
-It runs on integrated renderer which runs on OpenGL or Vulkan, written in C++.
+CubeEngine is a rendering engine written in C++, developed as a personal hobby project and for portfolio purposes.
+This engine utilizes an integrated renderer based on both OpenGL and Vulkan.
+The primary objective of this project is to implement features learned from college courses, particularly those focused on OpenGL graphics.
+Furthermore, the project aims to adapt and apply these OpenGL-based techniques to Vulkan, thereby gaining proficiency in both graphics APIs.

 ## Minimum Requirements
 1. Latest Graphics Driver